Looking for the latest email marketing statistics for 2025? Your search ends here.

 CMI reports that 69% of marketers use email marketing to promote content and products.

 Most businesses generate at least 25 to 35% of their total revenue from email.
-Statista reports that email marketing revenue is set to reach over $10 billion worldwide by the end of 2023.
+Statista reports that email marketing revenue will reach over $17.9 billion worldwide by the end of 2027.

 Related Resources: